 Buying Treasures of Wine and Olive Oil

-Once we had completed our dinner, we exited to a little shop on the property where we could buy their wine and olive oil.
-I brought home several bottles of their Chianti and Chianti Reserva along with a tin of olive oil.
+Once we had completed our dinner, we had time to visit a shop where we could buy their wine and olive oil.
+I brought home several bottles of wine along with a tin of olive oil.
 Treasures to share and to enjoy back home.

 Planning a Visit to the Castello di Trebbio